10 Awesome Resources with Chinese Video for Kids That Anyone Can Learn From

 Don’t stop there though, try out some Chinese songs for kids too!

-The FluentU program and app is another option, especially if you’re a YouTube fan—we source our entertaining Chinese content from the best YouTube creators, and add clickable captions, downloadable transcripts, multimedia flashcards and more valuable tools to turn it into a fully interactive learning experience.
+The FluentU program and app is another option, especially if you’re a YouTube fan—we source our entertaining Chinese content from the best YouTube creators.

 Any yes—there are children’s videos available here too!